Diagrams for Bobbin Lace

 • before 2008:

 A desktop application with a few more traditional grounds, each predefined with a tedious process and some custom XML.
-This had a textual tree view of the diagrams, drilling down from spider to stitches to cross/twist.
-You can try to execute it with <a href=”https://adoptopenjdk.net/releases.html?variant=openjdk8”
+This has a textual tree view of the diagrams, drilling down from spider to stitches to cross/twist.
+You can try to execute it with OpenJDK 8.

 • 2013: